-The summit discussed issues on migration, economic development and the need to strengthen cooperation and address the challenges and opportunities of migration.
-The political declaration and action plan adopted by the Leaders at the summit resolved to, among other things, address the root causes of irregular migration and forced displacement from Africa; enhance cooperation on legal migration and mobility; reinforce the protection of migrants and asylum seekers; prevent and fight irregular migration, migrant smuggling and trafficking in human beings; and work more closely to improve cooperation on return, readmission and reintegration.8 The summit also agreed to implement 16 agreed-on concrete measures by the end of 2016 and, further, launched the EU Emergency Trust Fund for Africa (for stability and addressing root causes of irregular migration and displaced persons in Africa).
-9 The Trust Fund aims to provide additional funds that would support the implementation of the summit's action plan.
-Accordingly, in a bid to address the root causes of destabilisation, forced displacement and irregular migration, by promoting economic and equal opportunities, security and development, the Trust Fund would benefit various countries across Africa that encompass the major African migration routes to Europe including, among others, those in the Sahel region, the Horn of Africa and the North of Africa.
-10 Noble as they may be, the resolutions and measures that came out of the Valletta summit suggest that the EU is continuing with its political agenda to contain migration from Africa and repatriate the migrants from there that are already in Europe.
-11 Among the EU's tools that attest to and are employed to accomplish the EU's political agenda are the Regional
+The summit discussed migration, economic development and the need to strengthen cooperation and address the challenges and opportunities of migration.
+The political declaration and action plan adopted by the leaders at the summit resolved to, among other things, address the root causes of irregular migration and forced displacement from Africa; enhance cooperation on legal migration and mobility; reinforce the protection of migrants and asylum seekers; prevent and fight irregular migration, migrant smuggling and trafficking in human beings; and work more closely to improve cooperation on return, readmission and reintegration.
+(European Council, 2016) The summit also agreed to implement 16 agreed on concrete measures by the end of 2016 and, further, launched the EU Emergency Trust Fund for Africa (for stability and addressing root causes of irregular migration and displaced persons in Africa).
+(European Council, 2016) The Trust Fund aims to provide additional funds that would support the implementation of the summit's action plan.
+Accordingly, in a bid to address the root causes of destabilization. forced displacement and irregular migration, by promoting economic and equal opportunities, security and development, the Trust Fund would benefit various countries across Africa that encompass the major African migration routes to Europe including. among others, those in the Sahel region, the Horn of Africa and the north of Africa (European Commission, 2015a, b).
+Noble as they may be, the resolutions and measures drawn at the Valletta summit suggest that the EU is continuing with its political agenda to contain migration from Africa and repatriate the migrants from there that are already in Europe.
+(Garavoglia, 2015) Among the EU's tools that attest to and are employed to accomplish the EU's political agenda are the Regional Development and Protection Programmes (RDPPs), EU Directives and EU Action Plans[8].